 The most important consideration when choosing a beneficiary is determining who depends on you financially.
-Most often, the people who depend on you financially are your immediate family members like your spouse or children.
-In this situation, you may name your spouse as the primary beneficiary and together decide on contingent beneficiaries.
+Most often, the people who depend on you financially are your immediate family members, like your spouse or children.
+In this situation, you may name your spouse as the primary beneficiary and then together decide on contingent beneficiaries.

 But your immediate family might not be the only ones who depend on you financially.
 If you help support your parents, you’ll want to consider how you can continue to support them.
-If you help pay for a family member’s college tuition or make regular contributions to a church or charity, you’ll also want to consider how you can continue to support these people and organizations.
+If you help pay for a family member’s college tuition or make regular contributions to a church or charity, you may also want to consider how you can continue to support these people and organizations.
 Once you’ve determined who or what you want to support financially, you’ll know who your beneficiaries should be.

 After deciding on beneficiaries, you’ll want to establish how much each beneficiary will receive.
 It’s often better to make these designations using percentages rather than exact dollar amounts because assets, or a death benefit, can continue to grow in worth (or decrease) during your life.

 Almost anyone or any organization can be a life insurance beneficiary, but there are some potential downsides to consider when choosing beneficiaries: